Sagar Group

 ₹156 Cr Invested

-• NABH Accredited facility
+• 300-bed NABH Accredited facility

 Source: ICRA